 IRISH ANCESTRY & IRISH BRICK WALLS

 Meath, Ireland: Sally visited Meath and met her Irish cousins in 2001.
-Her great grandfather Edward TEELING (1849/1850 - 1930) emigrated from there, but we have been unable to find where and when his parents, Thomas Teeling and Mary DUNNE, were born or his father died.
+Her TEELING line stops with Edward born sometime in the late 1700s.
+His great grandson, Sally's great grandfather Edward TEELING (1849 - 1930) emigrated from Athgaine Great to North London.
 Click on Sally's Teeling Line at top for more information on the Teelings.

 Longford, Ireland: Her great great grandfather, Peter McLOUGHLIN (ca. 1816 - after 1861) came from County Longford.
 His parents might have been a Bernard/Bryan McLoughlin and a Margaret LANGAN, but we haven't found Peter's death in England and he may have returned to Ireland.
 See PDF File of Our Ancestor Tree.